aliviapavel/CS506_project/README.md

 pytest tests/test_script.py -v -p no:warnings --disable-warnings
 ls -lh tests/test_results/*.png
 ```
 Then, look in the figures folder.
 The mouse model performs much better as it is more robust than the human one with available samples.
+The mouse model was my primary focus, as it has the most applicability and available data.
 ## Usage Examples
 **Processing 10X Data**
 ```